edwardUL99/inject-lite/README.md

 ```
 The Service interface and ServiceImpl class here is defined further up in the README

+### Injection with multiple dependencies
+When using `Injector#inject(Class)` the injector looks for a dependency where the type of the dependency is either the same
+as the provided class or a subclass.
+The behaviour when trying to inject a dependency of this type and where multiple dependencies
+match the type is dependent on configuration.
+The configuration method of interest are:
+- `Injection.configure(new ConfigurationBuilder().withSelectFirstDependency(boolean))` if true, the first dependency in the list of matching dependencies is returned.
+If false, dependencies are selected using priority.
+Priority can be assigned to a dependency using the `@Priority` annotation.
+This annotation takes an integer, where the lower the integer gives the dependency the highest priority.
+The default is the maximum
+integer value.
+The default is false, meaning priority will be used.

+To get all the matching dependencies, use `Injector#injectAll(Class)` which returns a map of the dependencies matching,
+keyed by the name of the dependency, with the value being the dependency instance.

+#### Unnamed dependencies
+In this context, an unnamed dependency is when you annotate either:
+- a field with @Inject and without a name, or
+- a constructor parameter without @Name annotation

+When this happens, the injector is searched for a matching dependency.
+Where multiple dependencies match based on the type
+of the field/parameter, the behaviour again is dependent on configuration.
+- If `Injection.configure(new ConfigurationBuilder().withRequireNamedMultipleMatch(boolean))` is called with true, this means that when injecting an
+unnamed dependency and multiple matches are found, an `AmbiguousDependencyException` will be thrown.
+The default is false.
+When false, when multiple dependencies are found, the strategy of injecting based on priority/first in the list will be
+used, again based on `Injection.configure(new ConfigurationBuilder().withSelectFirstDependency(boolean))`

 ### Restricting injection scope
 By default, every class on the classpath of the project will be searched for dependencies.
 You can restrict the scope of
 where dependencies are searched to a list of base packages where all classes and packages underneath those base packages